6 Best Magnetic Spin Bikes [Tested & Reviewed]

 Not only does it look great, but it offers such a lovely ride, and the experience it gives is very personal and does feel like a spin bike, not a cheap exercise bike.

-Price & Reviews Black Friday Deal ▶▶
+Price & Reviews Holiday Deal ▶▶

 The review of this bike was conducted by Robbie Ferri, a cycling instructor from our team who have produced dozens of videos in our channel with his Sunny SF-B1709 for a spin; here’s his take (you can also read his detailed review of the SF-B1709 – includes also his video review):